ZipArchive/ZipArchive/Readme.markdown

 # SSZipArchive

-SSZipArchive is a simple utility class for unzipping files based on [ZipArchive](http://code.google.com/p/ziparchive) by aish.
+SSZipArchive is a simple utility class for unzipping files originally based on [ZipArchive](http://code.google.com/p/ziparchive) by aish.

 Currently it only supports unzipping.
 In the future, creating zip files will be supported.